mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ## Author

 This project was created by Mathias Schilling, a passionate algorithm developer and data scientist with a keen interest in applying technology to solve real-world problems.
 With a background in systems engineering, Mathias brings a unique perspective to the intersection of data science, applied machine learning, RAG and data-driven analysis and modeling.
-This project reflects his commitment to innovative approaches in optimizing recruitment processes and enhancing job matching through the power of Large Language Models (LLMs) and data-driven insights.
+This project reflects his commitment to innovative approaches in optimizing processes through the power of LLMs and data-driven insights.

 For any inquiries or collaborations, feel free to connect on [LinkedIn](https://ch.linkedin.com/in/mathias-schilling-3a9b1210b).